Tailscale Operator

 The CoreWeave `tailscale-operator` Helm chart includes the following:

-* A default [`ProxyClass`](https://tailscale.com/docs/features/kubernetes-operator/how-to/customize#cluster-resource-customization-using-proxyclass-custom-resource) applied to all exposed services to configure proxy-specific settings
+* A default [`ProxyClass`](https://tailscale.com/docs/kubernetes-operator/manage-and-configure#cluster-resource-customization-using-proxyclass-custom-resource) applied to all exposed services to configure proxy-specific settings.

-* Support for CKS-specific `TS_CGNAT_OVERRIDE_RANGE`, to allow cluster-local communication in the `100.124.0.0/18` address range
+* Support for CKS-specific `TS_CGNAT_OVERRIDE_RANGE`, to allow cluster-local communication in the `100.124.0.0/18` address range.

-* Default resource limits
+* Default resource limits.

 To install the Helm chart, first provide an OAuth client and modify your [Tailnet policy file](https://tailscale.com/docs/kubernetes-operator#prerequisites) so the `tailscale-operator` can communicate with the Tailscale Control Plane.
 You can find detailed information about OAuth clients in [Tailscale's documentation](https://tailscale.com/docs/features/oauth-clients).